Carolina Panthers’ Eric Reid Confirms He Will Continue To Kneel During The National Anthem

-Popular NFL defensive end for the Carolina Panthers, 27-year-old Eric Reid, told The Charlotte Observer on Sunday that he has no plans to stop kneeling during the playing of the national anthem in the 2019 football season.
+Popular Carolina Panthers safety Eric Reid told The Charlotte Observer on Sunday that he has no plans to stop kneeling during the playing of the national anthem in the 2019 NFL season.

-Reid was among the first players in the league to take part in the controversial protest while he was a member of the San Francisco 49ers, joining then-quarterback Colin Kaepernick who officially became the first NFL player to kneel during the anthem.
+Reid was among the first players in the league to take part in the controversial protest while he was a member of the San Francisco 49ers, joining then-quarterback Colin Kaepernick, who officially became the first NFL player to kneel during the anthem.

-He hasn’t ruled out ending the kneeling protest, but says he’ll only do so when he feels as though issues revolving around racial justice are addressed and show progress.
+The 27-year-old Panthers defensive back hasn’t ruled out ending the kneeling protest but said he’ll only do so when he feels that issues revolving around racial justice are addressed and show progress.

 “If a day comes that I feel like we’ve addressed those issues, and our people aren’t being discriminated against or being killed over traffic violations, then I’ll decide it’s time to stop protesting,” Reid said.
 “I haven’t seen that happen.”

-And according to his current thoughts on racial injustice issues, a lack of progress is what’s prompting him to continue his protest.
-Doubling down, Reid said that he feels as though the same issues are still happening, but in slightly different ways.
+Based on Reid’s current thoughts on racial injustice issues, he has felt the need to continue his protest due to a lack of progress.
+Doubling down, he said that he feels as though the same issues are still happening but in slightly different ways.

 “You’d like to think we’re past certain things, the way we treat people,” he said.
 “I thought we were at a time where you love your neighbor as yourself.
 But as I’ve studied history — it hasn’t repeated itself necessarily, but it’s dressed a little different and is acting the same.”

-According to The Hill, after the end of the 2017 NFL season, Reid entered free agency and blamed the lack of interest from other teams at the time on his national anthem protests.
+According to The Hill, Reid entered free agency after the end of the 2017 NFL season and blamed the lack of interest from other teams at the time on his national anthem protests.
 He was later signed in 2018 by the Carolina Panthers and was the only player to kneel during “The Star-Spangled Banner” during the team’s first game of the season.

 Panthers' Eric Reid plans to continue kneeling during national anthem https://t.co/Ongjr5x4ET pic.twitter.com/NORyRtjd3s